KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Config-Server-as-AD-Domain-Controller.md

 17. Click **Next** on all other screens (defaults)
 18. Click **Configure** on last screen image 26
+19. Close all setup windows to get back to the Server Manager Dashboard
 ---

 ## Step 6: Verify AD DS and DNS Functionality